spc-group/haven/docs/topic_guides/energy_scans.rst

 at sector 25-ID since the done status is not properly reported for the insertion device when using the EPICS implementation.

-The *energy_positioners* argument accepts similar types as the previous options just discussed, and each one will be set to the energy in electron-volts at each point.
+The *energy_signals* argument accepts similar types as the previous options just discussed, and each one will be set to the energy in electron-volts at each point.
 For example, to scan only the monochromator energy we could do: